johantre/msword-properties-generator/docs/signature-loader/README.md

 </div>

 ### Using the link
-If you clicked "Open GitHub Actions form" you'll see the first screen. ⚠️ Notice ⚠️ you'll need a GitHub account in order to start this workflow!\
+If you clicked **"Open GitHub Actions form"** you'll see the first screen. ⚠️ Notice ⚠️ you'll need a GitHub account to start this workflow!\
-- Here you click the "Run workflow" button. (which won't be available if you didn't log in)\
+- Here you click the **"Run workflow"** button. (which won't be available if you didn't log in)\
 You'll see the input screen (same as explained in [msword-properties-generator](https://github.com/johantre/msword-properties-generator) README.md)\
-- On mobile, long-press the signature field at the bottom of the form, to paste your [Uguu](https://uguu.se/) link from your clipboard.
+- On mobile, **long-press the signature field** at the bottom of the form, to paste your [Uguu](https://uguu.se/) link from your clipboard.
 - Fill out the other Provider data fields
-- Hit "Run workflow" at the bottom to persist your Provider data to the private repo.\
+- Hit **"Run workflow"** at the bottom to persist your Provider data to the private repo.\
 Not sure what to fill out there?
 Check out the template document [Recht om te vertegenwoordigen.docx](../../res/Recht om te vertegenwoordigen.docx) in this repo for some guidance.
 The fields are named so know what data to fill out where.
 <div style="display: flex; justify-content: space-between;">
 <a href="../../assets/signature-loader/Signature Loader5.png"><img src="../../assets/signature-loader/Signature Loader5.png" width="240"></a>